Skip to main content

 One of EF Ultimate Break's Trip Experts—a pro when it comes to all things Greece—Hannah, had this to say: “Santorini and the Cycladic Islands are technically a desert environment, so it’s pretty incredible that they can produce wine—and such good wine, at that.”
 Indeed, the volcanic soil makes for super unique wine.
 But it’s not just the wine, it’s the whole experience that matters.
 Hannah says, “I feel like when people picture themselves in Greece, drinking wine, it’s literally on the cliffs in Santorini.
 Nothing beats taking the tour, learning about the wine, then taking some pics while you actually taste the wine and have some snacks.”
 There are a whole bunch of amazing vineyards in Greece—check out this Wine Enthusiast guide to vineyards in Santorini —so be sure to find one and post up for a day of fun.

-Jump off a boat Greek Islands
+woman jumping off a boat in the Greek Islands

 Our traveler @_kyleevaughn on Instagram